Montargis: Hundred Years' War

 In 1427, during the Hundred Years' War, the Earl of Warwick besieged the town with artillery, beginning bombardment on 15 July.
 During the siege the residents of Montargis sabotaged the dikes of numerous ponds in the district, causing flooding and drowning many of the besieging Plantagenets.
 On 5 September a French force of 1600 men led by Jean de Dunois and La Hire, commanders who would go on to lead the army of Joan of Arc, broke the siege.
 It was the first important victory by the army of King Charles VII in the war, gratefully remembered by Charles later.

 After being wounded in an unsuccessful attempt to besiege Paris in September 1429, Joan of Arc passed through Montargis on her way to Gien.

 After the war Charles VII rewarded the town for its valour by granting it various privileges.
-In 1490 Charles VIII officially declared the town Montargis Le Franc ("Montargis the tax-free").
+In 1490 Charles VIII officially declared the town Montargis-le-Franc (/fr/; "Montargis the tax-free").
 This title is abbreviated to MLF in the official coat of arms (seen in the seal shown here).
 This privilege was renewed by his successors and Montargis remained free of taxes for three centuries until it was revoked during the French Revolution.